The Boston Home

 Where Independence is a Reality

 The Boston Home was founded in 1881 by Cordelia Harmon and Rev. Phillips Brooks, Rector of Trinity Church in Boston.
 It was originally called The Home for Incurables - its mission - to care for chronically ill young men and women that had no place to live.

 Today The Boston Home is a national model for the care of adults with advanced progressive neurological diseases, primarily Multiple Sclerosis.
-The average age of our residents is fifty-eight years old.
+The average age of our residents is sixty-one years old.
 We provide the highest level of care in a specialized residential facility.
 We are one of only a few facilities in the nation that meets the needs of this population.
 The National Multiple Sclerosis Society recognized The Boston Home as an exemplary service provider and designated it a “Center for the Promotion of Excellence in Long-term Care.”

 The Boston Home mission is to help its residents live as independently as possible.
 Residents have full access to the building and campus grounds.
 They use motorized wheelchairs equipped with wireless door and elevator sensors. iPads and computers with voice recognition software enable residents to connect to others beyond the campus.